ZyberZo/vulnad/README.md

 The setup involves implementing controlled vulnerabilities within the Domain Controller to examine its susceptibility to various attacks and security breaches.

- 1. **Vulnerability Script:** A script from a specified GitHub repository (link: https://github.com/safebuffer/vulnerable-AD) is used to increase the vulnerabilities within the Domain Controller environment.
+ 1. **Vulnerability Script:** A script from a specified GitHub repository (link: https://github.com/safebuffer/vulnerable-AD) is used to increase the vulnerabilities within the Domain Controller environment and setup the enviroment with random users.
  Picture 3:

 Once the Domain Controller environment is made vulnerable, the following steps involve exploitation and security testing:

 1. **User Enumeration:** Utilize 'Kerbrute' to enumerate users, requiring a user list available from [kerberos_enum_userlists](https://github.com/attackdebris/kerberos_enum_userlists).